Polyradiculopathy: Spinal stenosis, infectious, carcinomatous, and inflammatory nerve root syndromes

 Andrew Tarulli, MD

 Polyradiculopathy refers to damage to multiple nerve roots sufficient to produce neurologic symptoms and signs such as pain, weakness, and sensory loss.
 This topic will review the signs and symptoms of polyradiculopathy by spinal region, and provide an overview of the most common etiologies.
 Diagnostic testing and the differential diagnosis are also discussed.

 Cervical and lumbosacral radiculopathy are discussed in greater detail separately.
-(See "Clinical features and diagnosis of cervical radiculopathy" and "Lumbosacral radiculopathy: Pathophysiology, clinical features, and diagnosis".)
+(See "Clinical features and diagnosis of cervical radiculopathy" and "Acute lumbosacral radiculopathy: Pathophysiology, clinical features, and diagnosis".)

 PRESENTATION BY SPINAL LEVEL